dunst-project/dunst-project.org/content/documentation.md

 <dd>

 <p>The highlight color of the notification.
 This color is used for coloring the progress bar.
 See COLORS for possible values.</p>

+<p>You can also set additional color values (as a comma-separated list) to define a linear gradient spanning all the length of the progress bar.</p>

 </dd>
 <dt id="format"><code>format</code></dt>